OrrYakobi/TicTacToe/README.md

  The game will prompt users to enter postions where their moves will be made.
  The first player will be o's and the second player will be x's.
-The game will validate that the player has input a valid postion (1 through 9) that isn't occupied.
-When the game is over by either by win or draw, the user will be prompted to play again.
+The game will validate that the player has inputted a valid postion (1 through 9) that isn't occupied.
+When the game is over by either win or draw, the user will be prompted to play again.
 If they choose to do so, the game will start over.